News & Events

 Civil Rights Attorney Elizabeth OuYang, Esq. delivers the keynote speech on "Race, Equality, and Asian Americans in Higher Education"

 Lunar New Year Celebration – A Discussion on Immigration, Race, & Social Justice

 Students, faculty, and community members gathered on February 15, 2017 at the Godwin-Ternbach Museum of Queens College to celebrate the Year of the Rooster by discussing current events, honoring long-time civil rights advocates, and listening to traditional Chinese music.
 The honorees at this celebration were Professor Pyong Gap Min, Distinguished Professor of Sociology and Stanley Mark esq., a civil rights attorney from the Asian American Legal Defense and Education Fund.
 Professor Chen Tao and Professor Liu Li of Melody Dragon Inc. performed using Chinese instruments and explained the significance of the traditional songs.

-Professor Pyong Gap Min, Distinguished Professor, Sociology department, Queens College
+Professor Pyong Gap Min, Distinguished Professor,

 Professor Chen Tao and Professor Liu Li, Melody Dragon Inc

 The Asian/American Center partnered with Sadhana: Coalition of Progressive Hindus to host an event on March 1, 2017 about immigrant rights.
 The program began with moving testimonies by two young women activists, Davanie Singhroy from Sadhana and Zeinab Akberzai from Women for Afghan Women, which were followed by a “Know Your Rights Workshop” by representatives from the NYC Mayor’s Office of Immigrant Affairs, Brooklyn Defender Services, and Faith in NY.
 Useful information to protect immigrant rights was imparted to a diverse group of students of Queens College.